raspiblitz/raspiblitz/README.md

 ![MainMenu-Settings](pictures/settings.png)

-Activate/Deactivate settings with the space bar and then select OK to activate changes.
+Activate/Deactivate settings with the spacebar and then select OK to activate changes.
 Here you find more details about those options (top to down):

 ##### Run behind Tor